jonnymind/SIRPAS/Source/Rulebook/Checks/Multi_contest.md

 1. Besides each name, write the modifiers for that characters, to be updated if the contest is repeated.
-1. Unless each GM controlled character is special, the GM always assigns the best outcome to the topmost character, so that it can read the ranking results going top to bottom.
+1. Unless each GM controlled character is special, the GM always assigns the best outcome to the topmost character, so that it can read the ranking results go top to bottom.

 If the GM doesn't have a dice-throwing application handy, which can automate part of the process, it can use the following procedure to generate multiple scores at once:
 1. Roll 2d6 and write down the result.
-1. Roll Nd6, where N is the count of character controlled by the *GM*.
+2. Roll Nd6, where N is the count of character controlled by the *GM*.
-1. If more than one 6 is rolled, count them as 7, 8 etc.
+3. If more than one 6 is rolled, count them as 7, 8 etc.
-1. If more than one 1 is rolled, count them as 0, -1 etc.
+4. If more than one 1 is rolled, count them as 0, -1 etc.
-1. Add each single rolled result to the previous 2d6 roll.
+5. Add each single rolled result to the previous 2d6 roll.

 For example, the GM controls 5 characters.
 1. It rolls 2d6 for a total of 7.
 1. It now rolls 5d6, one per character; the results are 6, 6, 4, 1, 1.
 1. The characters gets the following points, top to bottom: 7+7 = 14, 7+6 = 13, 7+4 = 11, 7+1 = 8 and 7+0 = 7.
-1. Now the GM gets the result from the players, and communicates the winning party,
-1. the scoring characters and, if relevant, the negative **SM** of the **succumber** characters.
+1. Now the GM gets the result from the players, and communicates the winning party, the scoring characters and, if relevant, the negative **SM** of the **succumber** characters.